dask/dask-blog/_posts/2020-05-13-large-svds.md

 *Disclaimer: one of the authors (Ben Zaitlen) works for NVIDIA*

 We can dramatically increase performance by using a multi-GPU machine.
-NVIDIA and other manufactures now make machines with multiple GPUs co-located in the same physical box.
+NVIDIA and other manufacturers now make machines with multiple GPUs co-located in the same physical box.
 In the following section, we will run the calculations on a **DGX2**, a machine with 16 GPUs and fast interconnect between the GPUs.

 Below is almost the same code, running in significantly less same time but we make the